zzzprojects/docs/entityframework-effort.net/pages/getting-started/export-data-to-csv.md

  - SqlClient Data Provider
  - Microsoft SQL Server Compact Data Provider

-The provider can be selected from Provider dropdown list, and you can set different properties value for any provider such as connection string of your database etc.
+The provider can be selected from the Provider dropdown list, and you can set different property values for any provider such as the connection string of your database, etc.

 <img src="https://raw.githubusercontent.com/zzzprojects/EntityFramework-Effort/master/docs/images/csv-tool-2.png" alt="csv tool-2">